Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Anna Konotchick

-Anna’s fellowship thesis examines how shelter humanitarian assistance during the relief and recovery phase helped or hindered the self-recovery of households, neighborhoods and Haiti’s capital city of Port-au-Prince following the 7.0 magnitude earthquake in 2010.
+Anna’s fellowship thesis examined how shelter humanitarian assistance during the relief and recovery phase helped or hindered the self-recovery of households, neighborhoods and Haiti’s capital city of Port-au-Prince following the 7.0 magnitude earthquake in 2010.

 neutral headshot icon.